Blendify/blender-manual/blender_docs/manual/addons/mesh/relax.rst

 =====

 Go into Edit Mode and select the vertices you want to relax.
-To execute the script either :menuselection:`Specials --> Relax` or use :menuselection:`Mesh --> Vertices --> Relax` instead.
+To execute the script either :menuselection:`Context Menu --> Relax` or use :menuselection:`Mesh --> Vertices --> Relax` instead.